 - Hours of Operation

-Unfortunately, in this scenario, restaurants are unwittingly handing their hard earned cash over to a number of highly influential entities.
+Unfortunately, in this scenario, restaurants are handing their hard earned cash over to a number of highly influential third-party sites.
 This is only the start.
-They are handing over something far far more valuable than cash.
+They are handing over something far more valuable than cash…

 The Diversion of “Water”

-Once you understand that where your customers are really coming from, where they go, what they do, what they like, what they don’t like, and how they spend, you’ll see that patrons of the restaurant industry are worth a tremendous amount of money.
-The motivation behind what happens “upstream” will be very clear.
-The manipulation and redirection of consumer traffic – and the securing of information about your guests before they get to you- is the real reason they want to do business with you.
+Your customers are worth a tremendous amount of money, but the manipulation and redirection of consumer traffic, and the securing of information about your guests before they get to you, is the real reason third-party sites want to do business with you.
 It’s what makes companies worth billions.

-The crowd of dot-coms showing up in the previous page is competing to acquire your customer’s “data-footprint”.
-This information generates ad revenue and demographic revenue.
-For the cherry on top, the customers get passed back through to the company that handles whatever it was the customer was looking for in the first place- reservation, take out, etc, where, they receive premium fees for doing so.
+The numerous sites showing up in the previous page are competing to acquire your customer’s “data-footprint.,” which generates ad and demographic revenue.
+The customers even get passed back through the third-party site, which handles the reservation, information, or order.
+When it’s all done, the company receives premium fees for doing so.

 Watch Where the Water Flows

-Let’s take another example search, starting in Google, and see what happens when a specific restaurant name is entered.
-Scroll down to follow how the “water” flows from the guest’s initial search to two leading restaurant website portals:
+Let’s take another example search.
+Starting in Google, let’s see what happens when a specific restaurant name is entered.
+Scroll down to follow how the “water” flows from the guest’s initial search to two leading restaurant website portals.